fdeblasio/pokeemerald-expansion/notes.md

     - Update TMs
     - Eric Spinda pattern
     - Check Steven's Copperajah note
+    - Use PokeTom Lavaridge map
 - Double-check added Pokemon movesets
     - Komala gets special properties for Snore (like Hypno with Hypnosis) or a signature move that's a stronger Snore?
 - Similar to some cats getting a boost in Cats, boost Luvdisc and Alomomola?
     - Add Vega Luvdisc evolution?
 (Valentide)
-- Figure out Mega Absol Z and Mega Tatusigiri abilities
+- Figure out and Mega Tatusigiri ability
 - Update surf/fish encounters
     - More Luvdisc/Alomomola
         - To a lesser extent, more Tadbulb